HugoPeters1024/hs-sleuth/README.md

 ## Requirements

-* GHC >= 9.0 (Backports to 8.0 are both possible and planned)
+* GHC >= 8.4
 * zlib (`sudo apt install zlib1g-dev`)

-## Quickstart
+## Using the plugin & Creating dumps

 The project is currently not on hackage so you need to add this repo as a local repo

-- :package: Clone this repository to wherever you want (lets assume `..`) and update the submodules
+- :package: Clone this repository to wherever you want and update the submodules
   ```sh
   git clone --recurse-submodules https://github.com/HugoPeters1024/hs-comprehension
   ```
-- Create or edit a `cabal.project` file for your project:
+- Create or edit a `cabal.project` file for your project to transitively include all upstream dependencies (assuming the clone location is at `..`):
-    ```sh
+    ```cabal
     packages: .
-            , ../hs-comprehension-plugin  #or wherever else you cloned it
+            , ../hs-comprehension/plugin
+            , ../hs-comprehension/cborg/cborg
+            , ../hs-comprehension/ghc-dump
     ```
 - :electric_plug: Register the dependency and enable the plugin in your cabal file, use the `-fplugin-opt` flag to give a name to your capture.
     ```cabal